-This rulemaking will have no effect on other regulations of the Board or other state agencies.
+This rulemaking will have no effect on other regulations of the Board (except companion rulemaking 16A-4710) or other state agencies.

 (27) Submit a statement of legal, accounting or consulting procedures and additional reporting, recordkeeping or other paperwork, including copies of forms or reports, which will be required for implementation of the regulation and an explanation of measures which have been taken to minimize these requirements.